Dear fellow hairdressers,

 As of 8th August the Government has made it mandatory for clients to wear face masks in nail, beauty, hair salon and barbers..
 This does not diminish the hairdressers responsibility to follow the visor rule.

 Here is a quick recap: Visors are MANDATORY and that means they must be worn by law.
-A mask is not legal.
+Just wearing a mask is not legal.
 Take care, because you will be fined and face salon closure if you do not follow these guidelines.
-When wearing a visor you don’t have to wear a mask underneath – if you want to you can.
+When wearing a visor you should wear a mask underneath.
 The Government guidelines now require that your client also wears a face mask.
 I would recommend you make them available.

 Our COVID-Safe Reopening blog lists all of the H&S and cleaning measures we’ve introduced in salon.
 Feel free to implement them in your own salon, we’re happy to share our best practice!